friflo/Fliox.Examples/README.md

 *Note*: In order to build and run the examples the [**.NET 6.0 SDK**](https://dotnet.microsoft.com/en-us/download) is required.

-Or use **Gitpod** to build and run the server entirely in the browser without installing anything.
+Or use **Gitpod** to build and run the server using a browser without installing anything.
+Workspace is available in ~ 30 sec.
 <a href="https://gitpod.io/#https://github.com/friflo/Fliox.Examples">
   <img
     src="https://img.shields.io/badge/Build%20with-Gitpod-908a85?logo=gitpod"